Updated

 - Up to $5,000 in fines (at the judge’s discretion)

 A first offense is a category E felony.
 The sentence is probation and a suspended sentence, which may include up to 1 year in jail.
-But if the defendant has two or more prior felony convictions, the judge may impose 1 to 4 years in prison and up to $5,000 in fines (at the judge’s discretion).
+Though if you have two or more prior felony convictions, the judge may impose 1 to 4 years in prison and up to $5,000 in fines (at the judge’s discretion).

 A subsequent offense is a category D felony, carrying: